 Due diligence also requires Fort Myers real estate investors to complete a thorough review of all available information and any legal documents associated with the property.
 For example, a title search will identify problems, known as clouds on the title, with any liens against the property for debt.
 In addition, title searches may reveal breaks that require correction and could be something as simple as the misspelling of a name.
 They may also disclose possible fraudulent ownership or serve to clear the chain of title or history of ownership of the property.

-The experienced investors at Core Real Estate Properties help Fort Myers real estate investors every day in the performance of due diligence.
-So why not turn to the professionals at Core Real Estate Properties to help you mark off all the boxes on your checklist.
-Call Core Real Estate Properties at (239)360-3176 or send us a message today!
+The experienced investors at Core Real Estate Solutions help Fort Myers real estate investors every day in the performance of due diligence.
+So why not turn to the professionals at Core Real Estate Solutions to help you mark off all the boxes on your checklist.
+Call Core Real Estate Solutions at (239)360-3176 or send us a message today!